drand/drand/DEVELOPMENT.md

 #### Observability features

 Drand can produce traces compatible with OpenTelemetry specification.
-To turn on this feature, set the `DRAND_TRACES` environment varible to the desired destination, e.g.
+To turn on this feature, set the `DRAND_TRACES` environment variable to the desired destination, e.g.
 ```shell
 export DRAND_TRACES=127.0.0.1:4317
 export DRAND_TRACES_PROBABILITY=1 # This will sample all traces to the destination server